collocations.org

 a high level of demand

-The factories are staying open all weekend to try to meet the consumer demand for this product.
+The factories are staying open to meet the consumer demand for this product.

 It is the job of the marketing manager to create demand for the new product.